What Is Involved in Proving a Slip and Fall Case?

 There are several factors to consider when bringing a premises liability claim in Nevada.
 Some of them include:

-- Property owners are responsible for the safety of people entering their building or land.
+- Property owners are responsible for the safety of people entering their buildings or land.

-- Property owners are not automatically liable for all injuries that happen on their premises.
+- Property owners are not automatically liable for all injuries on their premises.
 Other parties may be found liable.

 - Liability comes down to whether the owner acted unreasonably.